jannae/what-be/present/README.md

-#What?
-Be.

-##Final Presentation Peformance for RWET.
-2013.05.09

-15 iterations of What?
-Be. were generated and read along with the computer speaking the second dialogue part (represented here in blockquote format).

-###Live Reading Dialogue:
+# Final Performance, "What?
+Be."

+This piece was inspired by two of my favorite playwrights, Samuel Beckett and David Mamet.
+I attempted to recreate the nonsensical, imperative nature of many of Samuel Beckett's works, and also mimic the rhythmic, terse, repetitive dialogue structure of David Mamet.
+It's called What?
+Be. because every stanza begins with a common question word, followed by an existential copular verb.

+The following "script" was performed using the built-in Apple Speech Synthesizer as my dialogue partner.

+To recreate the experience yourself, you can run:

+    python speak.py < read

+To sit back and watch the computer perform:

+    python computer-reading.py < read

+## Script:

 ***
 who was vague to their financial reports dribbled?

 >dribbled, i shall. who?

 was vague. always retrieve him to ancestors who, reports dribbled in the back...
 ****
 that was mighty whack to ancestors who had?

 >had, she shouldn't. that?

 was mighty. now remembered  who himself toppling, who had for a million...
 ***